Places

 This old woman is 'scratting' (scratching) the sands for the dark-coloured Devon cockles.

-Golf was hardly played outside Scotland until the 1860s, when the first English club, the North Devon at Westward Ho!
+Golf was hardly played outside Scotland until the 1860s, when the first English club, the North Devon at Westward Ho!, was formed.

 By far the most important trade at Runcorn was china clay from Devon and Cornwall, bound for the Potteries.